Table of Contents

 This means that it becomes much more difficult to keep track of who makes your pet food, where it's made, and what’s in it .

 It's also difficult to find out where the ingredients in your pet food are sourced from .

 2 Pet food multinationals are buying up veterinary care.

 But who is buying up veterinary care in the United States?
-Mars Petcare Inc owns Banfield Vet Hospital (biggest veterinary clinic in the US) and Blue Pearl (one of the world's largest veterinary specialty care chains) .
+Mars Petcare Inc. owns Banfield Vet Hospital (the biggest veterinary clinic in the US) and Blue Pearl (one of the world's largest veterinary specialty care chains) .

 3 Pet food corporations are trying to silence online critics.